-Enjoy a full day Taipei City tour, beginning with a visit to the impressive Martyrs' Shrine.
-After lunch, proceed to visit CKS Memorial Hall and Longshan Temple before reaching the observation tower at Taipei 101 for panoramic views over the city.
-This evening, a walking street food tour awaits at one of Taipei's lively night markets.
-Enjoy 2-3 different local foods along with a beverage before time at leisure to wander the markets.
+Take a full day Taipei City tour.
+Transfer around 30 minutes to the impressive National Palace Museum, followed by a visit to Martyrs' Shrine.
+After a Dim Sum style lunch, proceed to visit CKS Memorial Hall and Longshan Temple before reaching the observation tower at Taipei 101 for panoramic views over the city.
 You will be on your feet sightseeing for several hours today.
+Tonight, enjoy dinner at a local dumpling restaurant.
+The rest of the evening is at leisure to explore the area if you wish.